• Home

 Mariah continues to utilize the world renowned Dinah as a powerful platform to mobilize the LGBTQIA community around humanitarian projects and social issues.

-Maricarmen Reyes
+PictureMaricarmen Reyes

-Maricarmen Reyes, daughter of Mexican immigrant parents that migrated to Sonoma in the 1970s, was born and grew up in Sonoma Valley.
+Maricarmen Reyes, daughter of Mexican immigrant parents who migrated to Sonoma in the 1970s, was born and grew up in Sonoma Valley.
 She attended Prestwood School, and Altimira Middle School, and graduated from SVHS in 2000.
 In 2005, she graduated with a Bachelor of Arts degree in Chicano and Latino Studies from Sonoma State University.
 Thereafter she began her career in the educational field with Migrant Education and SVUSD.
 She worked at La Luz Center from 2009 – 2014 as Family Advocate and Education Coordinator.
 She currently works at Sonoma Valley Community Health Center Outreach and Event Coordinator and also works as a tutor for SRJC High School Equivalency Program for farmworker families.
 She believes that education, no matter at what age - whether it be professional, vocational, adult education, or a one-time workshop - is key to the success of a community.

 hidden anchor link